gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v2.1.1.0 2013/07/09 Fixed non-portable use of '%u' in snprintf() in Rx::ValidateCmd().
+v3.0.0.0 2013/07/10 Added own getopt() function (the Clide-GetOpt class), no longer dependant on C library for it. v2.2.0.0 2013/07/09 Added continue if getopt_long() returned '?' character.
+Added Makefile command 'make clean-clide'. v2.1.1.0 2013/07/09 Fixed non-portable use of '%u' in snprintf() in Rx::ValidateCmd().
 Fixed other non-portable uses of snprint() and added more port-specific defines in Clide-Port.h.
 Removed RX code from Clide::Tx class.
 Added double braces around initialisers for two Rx::Run() variables.
 Changed optint to (optint - 1) when printing option which caused '?' to be returned from getopt_long().
 Added unit tests for quotes and negative numbers. v2.1.0.0 2013/07/09 Added unit tests for multiple Clide::Rx.Run() calls (ClideTest-MultipleRxRunCalls.cpp).
 Fixed long option index bug in Rx::BuildLongOptionStruct().
 Fixed bug in getopt_long() reporting incorrect options by setting optint = 0 before run (explained in getopt.h).
 Fixed bug in Rx::ValidateOption() variable 'val' being initialised to 0, which was what was checked for after calling strcmp to see if there was a match. v2.0.0.0 2013/07/08 Long options are now supported in the command-line interface (now used getopt_long).
 Various code to Option class and RX decoding has been added/changed to support this.
 Added Clide-Global.h.
 Deleted internal dependency section in README (not useful).
 Added mention of POSIX.2 standard in README.
 Fixed unit test that was failing (strcpy() was being passed a NULL).
 Added new Makefile option clean-ut, which just cleans the unit test code.
 Added unit tests for long options.